 Inform the student that this information will be shared with a Designated Safeguarding Lead.
 All information on this form should be recorded accurately and the student's words should be recorded verbatim.

 Once complete this form should be handed immediately to a member of the Designated Safeguarding team:

-Gill Quigley Lauren Brooke Daniel Kennedy Gemma Bailey

-Date: Time:

-Name of Child: Year group: Form:
+Lauren Brooke Gemma Bailey Time: Name of Child: Year group: Form:

-Member of staff reporting: